AdityaBhawal/AdityaBhawal/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Aditya Bhawal (he/his) and this is my personal GitHub!
 Some of my projects will be posted here!
-(See my personal website or contact me if you would like to learn more about projects with organizations or more private projects!)
+(Contact me if you would like to learn more about projects with organizations or more private projects!)

-🔭 I am currently a Software Security Intern for Itron where I help make our digital world a safer place!
+🔭 I am currently an incoming Software Engineer at Etsy

 ⚡ About Me:
-- I am an Electrical Engineering and Computer Sciences student at UC Berkeley (emphasis on the computer sciences!)
+- I got my B.S. in Electrical Engineering and Computer Sciences at UC Berkeley (emphasis on the computer sciences!)
 - I do improv comedy on campus! 🎭
 - I am the VP Internal and a front end developer for Berkeley's Web Development Club. 🖥
 - I am a software developer for Berkeley's XR club where I design and build VR applications! 🎮
 - I am an Industrial Relations officer for HKN, Berkeley's honor society for EECS.
-- Recently I've been trying to get into hacking and cybersecurity.
-(Possibly inspired by the show Mr. Robot 👀)

 🌱 Things I'm currently learning:
-- Cybersecurity
+- Computer Graphics
-- Systems Programming
+- 3D Modeling
-- Operating Systems
+- Software Engineering
-- UI/UX Design (just a little!)

 📚 Coursework: Data Structures, Information Devices and Systems, Multivariable Calculus, Discrete Math, Algorithms, Computer Architecture, Advanced Probability, Cybersecurity, Artificial Intelligence, Operating Systems, Systems Programming